ifelove/ifelove/README.md

 </p>

-👀 I’m interested in Building and maintaing web apps, data analysis and unsupervised learning with ML 🌱 I’m currently learning Python,
+👀 I’m interested in Building and maintaing web apps and Remote System Management works 🌱 I’m currently learning Python,
 💞️ I’m looking to collaborate on Great and innovative projects with Great minds like you, Let's make a difference in our society